I never set out to be an entrepreneur. In fact, for a long time, I had no idea what I wanted to do. Like many of us, I felt lost.

 Fast forward to today, and Iron Tanks has grown into a brand worn by athletes across the globe.

 Starting a business with zero experience was like running through a minefield blindfolded.
-I made mistakes—big ones.
-In 2014, a manufacturing defect in a shipment of gym shoes cost me $75,000—a financial hit that could have killed the business.
+I made mistakes - big ones.
+In 2014, a manufacturing defect in a shipment of gym shoes cost me $75,000 - a financial hit that could have killed the business.
 Thankfully, it didn’t.
 I’ve taken on too much, spread myself too thin, and burned myself out more times than I can count.
 But if there’s one thing that’s pulled me through, it’s relentless persistence and a willingness to learn and adapt.
-Picking myself up from the floor, time and time again.
-It hasn’t gotten easier—I’ve just built tougher calluses.
+It hasn’t gotten easier - I’ve just built tougher calluses.

 The story is still being written.
 I’m building the plane while flying it.
 What I share here is as much for me as it is for you.